 - Multi-party optimization: How to account for strategic behaviour in multi‐actor planning?

 - Constraint reasoning: How to support individual and group scheduling decisions?

 - Meta-heuristics: What are effective general heuristic methods to support decisions taking into account different preferences?

 We aim to apply these techniques in sectors such as logistics and transportation, energy, and maintenance.
 To realise these applications we pay attention to handling large amounts of available data as well as to the development of advanced algorithmic toolboxes based on generic methods and techniques.

-- Our group holds a number of openings for MSc projects.
+- Our group holds a number of openings for MSc projects for TU Delft students.

 From start to finish

 Mathijs de Weerdt won the best poster award at ICT.OPEN 2018

 Mathijs de Weerdt won the best poster award at ICT.OPEN 2018 with his work on Intention-Aware Routing for Electric Vehicles.

 PhD student Erwin Walraven released a software toolbox